Causal reasoning in difference graphs: Conclusion

 \section{Conclusion}

 This paper is the first to explore causal reasoning through the lens of difference graphs.
-While difference graphs may not be as intuitive as classical causal DAGs for identifying causal effects, this work establishes conditions for identifying total effects in a nonparametric setting and direct effects in a linear setting, directly from the difference graph.
-These findings also demonstrate that difference graphs can be effectively applied to identify causal changes—specifically, total and direct causal changes—providing a valuable tool for causal inference and root cause analysis in complex systems.
-For future works, it would be valuable to explore the controlled direct effect and natural direct effect in a nonparametric setting.
-Additionally, providing conditions for the identifiability of path-specific effects using difference graphs would be an important advancement.
-This paper focuses on cases where the difference graph is fully specified.
-However, some algorithms detect only partially oriented difference graphs, making it worthwhile to extend this work to such partially specified graphs.
-Another open question is the utility of discovering differences in the presence of hidden confounding in real-world applications, as the precise definition of this remains unclear.
-If it is shown that difference graphs with hidden confounding are useful and can be learned or provided by experts, it will be crucial to investigate the identifiability conditions for these graphs as well.
+While difference graphs may not be as intuitive as classical causal DAGs for identifying causal effects, this work establishes conditions for identifying total effects (and total causal changes) in a nonparametric setting and direct effects (and direct causal changes) in a linear setting, directly from the difference graph.
+For future works, it would be valuable to extend the results of this paper to direct effects in a nonparametric setting to path-specific effects.
+Additionaly, if it will be shown that difference graphs with hidden confounding are useful and can be learned or provided by experts, then it will be valuable to investigate the identifiability conditions in the presence of hidden confounding.